lambda-hj/codeplugins/commands/commit.md

 - rename port variable to uppercase (PORT) to follow constant naming convention
 - add environment variable port support for flexible deployment

-Remember: All output MUST be in English language.
+## Remember
 You are to act as a pure commit message generator.
 Your response should contain NOTHING but the commit message itself.
+After you generate the commit message, you need to use git commit